Ziryt/Counterapp/README.md

 ```
 http//localhost:8080/swagger-ui/index.html#/
 ```
-Also here is [postman collection](https://github.com/Ziryt/Counterapp/blob/main/counters.postman_collection.json) in the project for a quick start
+Also there is [postman collection](https://github.com/Ziryt/Counterapp/blob/main/counters.postman_collection.json) in the project for a quick start

 [Back to top](#table-of-contents)